d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 d2l.plt.show()
 ```

-One thing to note: compared to the Poisson case, we are now diving by the standard deviation which means that we are squeezing the possible outcomes into smaller and smaller areas.
-This is an indication that our limit will no longer be discrete, but rather a continuous distribution.
+One thing to note: compared to the Poisson case, we are now dividing by the standard deviation which means that we are squeezing the possible outcomes into smaller and smaller areas.
+This is an indication that our limit will no longer be discrete, but rather a continuous.

-A derivation of what occurs is well beyond the scope of this document, but the *central limit theorem* states that as $n \rightarrow \infty$, this will yield the Gaussian Distribution (or sometimes Normal distribution).
-More explicitly, for any $a, b$:
+A derivation of what occurs is beyond the scope of this document, but the *central limit theorem* states that as $n \rightarrow \infty$, this will yield the Gaussian Distribution (or sometimes normal distribution).
+More explicitly, for any $a,b$:

 $$
 \lim_{n \rightarrow \infty} P(Y^{(n)} \in [a, b]) = P(\mathcal{N}(0, 1) \in [a, b]),